Apart from Toyota 3.0 v6 Engine Problems that sometimes create discomfort, the engine is powerful compared to other brands.

 Plus, inside the block, the engine has an improved crankshaft featuring nine counterweights and an 82mm stroke.

-This engine has plenty of optimized features that separate it from previous models; the shape of the intake valves was improved, the exhaust valves redesigned, and there are no hydraulic filters involved.
+This engine has plenty of optimized features that separate it from previous models; Toyota improved the intake valves’ shape, the exhaust valves redesigned, and there are no hydraulic filters involved.

 Despite some issues that we’ll talk about in a bit, this engine still delivers reliable performance, as we’d expect from Toyota.